How Recommendations Are Calculated

 | 4 — Industrial | 100% | Shapeoko HDM, Avid Pro, X-Carve Pro |

-Three additional derating factors are applied on top of the machine tier:
+Three additional derating factors are applied on top of the machine tier (DOC only):

 - Large bit on low-rigidity machine— bits ≥ 1/2" on tier 1–2 machines receive an additional 20% DOC reduction.
 The leverage a half-inch bit creates on a V-wheel gantry causes deflection even at moderate feeds.